Alexandrov geometry: foundations: Reshetnyak gluing theorem

-\begin{thm}{Exercise} Let $Q$ be the nonconvex subset of the plane bounded by two rays $\gamma_1$ and $\gamma_2$ with common starting point and angle $\alpha$ between them.
-Assume $\spc{U}$ is a complete length $\CAT0$ space and $\gamma_1',\gamma_2'$ are two rays in $\spc{U}$ with common starting point and angle $\alpha$ between them.
-Show that the space glued from $Q$ and $\spc{U}$ along the corresponding rays is a $\CAT{0}$ space. \end{thm}
+\begin{thm}{Exercise} Let $Q$ be the nonconvex subset of the plane bounded by two half-lines $\gamma_1$ and $\gamma_2$ with a common starting point and angle $\alpha$ between them.
+Assume $\spc{U}$ is a complete length $\CAT0$ space and $\gamma_1',\gamma_2'$ are two half-lines in $\spc{U}$ with a common starting point and angle $\alpha$ between them.
+Show that the space glued from $Q$ and $\spc{U}$ along the corresponding half-lines is a $\CAT{0}$ space. \end{thm}